vscode-plugins/MultiLanguageHelloWorld/README.md

-# multilanaguagehelloworld README
+# multilanguagehelloworld README

-This is the README for your extension "multilanaguagehelloworld".
+This is the README for your extension "multilanguagehelloworld".
 After writing up a brief description, we recommend including the following sections.

 ## Features